Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 * If any Azure AD apps need to be recreated, you can avoid redeploying the app by [changing the app settings in the portal](https://learn.microsoft.com/azure/app-service/configure-common?tabs=portal#configure-app-settings).
 Any of the [required environment variables](#environment-variables-reference) can be changed.
 Once the environment variables have been changed, restart the web app.
 * It's possible a consent dialog will not appear when you log into the app for the first time.
 If this consent dialog doesn't appear, you will be unable to use the security filters because the API server app does not have permission to read your authorization information.
 A consent dialog can be forced to appear by adding `"prompt": "consent"` to the `loginRequest` property in [`authentication.py`](./app/backend/core/authentication.py)
 * It's possible that your tenant admin has placed a restriction on consent to apps with [unverified publishers](https://learn.microsoft.com/azure/active-directory/develop/publisher-verification-overview).
 In this case, only admins may consent to the client and server apps, and normal user accounts are unable to use the login system until the admin consents on behalf of the entire organization.
+* It's possible that your tenant admin requires [admin approval of all new apps](https://learn.microsoft.com/azure/active-directory/manage-apps/manage-consent-requests).
+Regardless of whether you select the delegated or admin permissions, the app will not work without tenant admin consent.

 ## Optional scripts